Fruity Chicken Balls are a great finger food for kids of all ages. Great for baby-led weaning (BLW), for toddlers or in a kids lunch box.

-I often serve these as part of a main meal or with a small salad at lunch time.
-Usually I cut up some fruit and vegetables to make fun little kebab sticks with them.
+I often serve these as part of the main meal or with a small salad at lunchtime.
+Usually, I cut up some fruit and vegetables to make fun little kebab sticks with them.
 I’m not sure why, but kids generally find food instantly more appealing when it is on a stick!

 Fruity Chicken Balls

 - 1 onion , finely chopped

 - 40g (3/4 cup) Fresh Breadcrumbs (optional see notes)

 - 1 Small pear , peeled and grated

 - 2 tsp Fresh chopped parsley

 - Heat the oil in a pan and fry the onion and carrot, over a low heat, until soft.
 (For around 5 mins)